What are "concerns" in Horus?

 Foundation doctors, supervisors and administrators (as appropriate in each individual case) need to review any concerns raised and deal with them as required.
 In January 2019 a "concerns management" feature was added to Horus, to allow users to easily spot any forms where concerns have been raised and thereby support the relevant foundation doctor in a timely manner.

-NOTE: Concerns raised in PSG feedback forms will not be labelled/manageable until later on this year.
+NOTE: Concerns raised in PSG feedback forms will not be labelled/'manageable' until later on in 2019.

 How are "concerns" displayed in Horus?

 Concerns are displayed on a number of Horus pages (visible to users with the relevant permission(s)):

 - Admin menu > Foundation Doctors - next to the FD/NTG doctor's name

 - Trainer menu > Supervising - next to the FD/NTG doctor's name

 - Portfolio > Contents - next to the form that contains the concern(s)

 - Portfolio > Concerns - each concern is listed individually, grouped against the form in which it was raised